 Social psychologists George Loewenstein at Carnegie Mellon University, Leigh Thompson at Northwestern University, and Max Bazerman at Harvard University have demonstrated that negotiator satisfaction is affected by social utility – the comparisons people make between their outcome and their counterpart’s outcome.
 The American Airlines workers were willing to agree to wage concessions, but they wanted their sacrifice to be shared companywide.

-In negotiation, we form perceptions about how much we value both sides claim.
+In negotiation, we form perceptions about both sides’ claims.
 As the initial American Airlines deal illustrates, these perceptions can be mistaken.
 The unions were unaware of the type of deal executives would be getting until management was forced to disclose their benefits.

 The lesson?
-As car salespeople have learned, be modest about your gains from a deal, and commend your counterpart for his hard bargaining.
+As car salespeople have learned, be modest about your gains from a deal, and commend your counterpart for her hard bargaining in order to create a win-win situation.

-My own work with Yale psychologist Nathan Novemsky identifies social comparisons as another critical factor in guiding negotiator satisfaction.
+Wharton School professor Maurice Schweitzer and Yale University professor Nathan Novemsky identify social comparisons as another critical factor in guiding win-win negotiator satisfaction.

 Social comparisons can drastically skew our perception of a particular outcome.
 Unfortunately, our ability to make comprehensive and accurate social comparisons is limited.
 We typically compare our own outcomes with those who are close to us – neighbors, coworkers, and family members.

 As a negotiator, you need to recognize the limitations you face in developing a complete and accurate social comparison set.
-In addition, you should seek to guide the comparisons that your counterpart selects.
+In addition, you should seek to guide the comparisons that your counterpart selects if your goal is a win-win negotiation.
 When engaged in labor negotiations, for instance, a management team might highlight recent labor contracts in which other unions received less advantageous terms than the union desires.

 Research on procedural justice by social psychologist Jerald Greenberg of Ohio State University has found that we attach a great deal of importance not only to our outcomes but also to how we achieved those outcomes.
 In particular, people feel more satisfied when a negotiation involves procedures that they perceive to be fair – even when the outcome is unfavorable for them.